 - MyRocks - a RocksDB storage engine for MySQL

-- CockroachDB (open-core software)
+- CockroachDB (open-core distributed database)

 Some interesting points about RocksDB: